architect/arc.codes/src/shared/en/aws/guides-custom-dns.md

 ## 0. DNS with third party provider (default, but harder)

-When to do this: if you registered the domain with someone other than Amazon and do not want to move the nameservers.
+When to do this: if you registered the domain with someone other than Amazon and do not want to move the name servers.

 Run `npx dns` and follow the instructions.
 The process is:

 1. Initial run of `npx dns` will display (or create) a certificate request CNAME name/value pair
 2. Enter the new CNAME record into your DNS provider and wait for verification
 3. Re-run `npx dns` to generate CloudFront distributions
-4. Enter the generated Cloudfront distribution domains as either A or CNAME records with your DNS provider
+4. Enter the generated CloudFront distribution domains as either A or CNAME records with your DNS provider

-The certificate, Cloudfront distributions and DNS records in general can take time to propagate.
-Be zen!
+The certificate, CloudFront distributions and DNS records in general can take time to propagate.
+Be Zen!
 Running and re-running `npx dns` is safe.

 ## 1. DNS with Route53 (opt-in, but recommended!)